apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 date: "2025-12-26"
 slug: "homelabs-I"
 tags: "tailscale,golang,self-hosting,postgres,cloud-run"
-description: "One of many ways to self host a database, and my experience around it"
+description: "One of many ways to self host a database, and how I did it"
 ---

 # I: Context